MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/breadcrumb.md

 [View component in the GitHub repository](https://github.com/microsoft/powercat-creator-kit/tree/main/CreatorKitCore/SolutionPackage/Controls/cat_PowerCAT.Breadcrumb)

 ## Limitations

-This PCF component can only be used in Canvas apps and Custom Pages.
+This PCF component can only be used in canvas apps and custom pages.

 ## Key properties